The Eucalyptus, from the family Myrtaceae, is famous for being one of the tallest trees on the planet.

 It grows up to 60 meters, or 200 feet tall and there are over 700 species of eucalyptus.
 Most come from Australia, New Guinea and Indonesia.
 They are evergreen trees, which means they don’t shed their leaves, which contain a rich oil that can be used as an insecticide, for coughs, sore throats or blocked noses.

-Chicken! tip: If you have a cold or blocked nose, add four drops of Eucalyptus oil to boiling water.
-Then cover your head with a towel and breath in the steam.
-Twice a day for 15 minutes will make you feel less blocked.
+Chicken! tip: If you have a cold or blocked nose, add a few drops of Eucalyptus oil to boiling water.
+Then cover your head with a towel and breath in the steam to make you feel less blocked.
 It really works!

 Eucalyptus is also known as the “Gum Tree” because of a sticky substance in the bark.
 Its fruit is also called the ‘gum nut’.
 Koalas love eucalyptus leaves, even though they are very picky eaters.